DeadManWalkingTO/Windows10MiningTweaksDmW/README.md

 * REBOOT

 ## Feedback
 Please inform me for aditional Improvments.
+[Open an Issue.](../../issues)

 If you like please give a [GitHub Star](../../stargazers) (it's free!).